danbradham/mongoom/docs/source/index.rst

     bulb.save()

-Also included with Mongoom is an :class:`Event` and :class:`Subscriber`.
-Event objects are nothing more than a Document object residing in a capped collection.
-While subscribers are tailable cursors awaiting data to be entered into a capped collection.
+Also included with Mongoom is an :class:`Event` and :class:`Subscriber`. :class:`Event` objects are nothing more than a :class:`Document` object residing in a capped collection.
+While class:`Subscriber` objects are tailable cursors awaiting data to be entered into a capped collection.
 Using these two objects we can easily create a simple event handling system:

 ::